chudro/Cassandra-Primary-Key-Exercise/README.md

 # Cassandra-Primary-Key-Exercise
 Check out this short exercise to understand how Cassandra  primary key definitions enable various query capabilities.

-####Cassandra Primary Key Exercise

-Since Cassamdra use cases are almost always focused on performance, it's a huge benefit to understand how certain PK definitions, query capabilities, and query performance all related to each other.
+Since Cassandra use cases are almost always focused on performance, it's a huge benefit to understand how certain Primary Key (PK) definitions, query capabilities, and performance related.

 **Here's how to do the exercise**